equinor/Project-ProjectSchedule/Data Flow Runbook.md

 To assist in filling out the runbook correctly, the following applies:

 * *Use this as a working document and aim to capture information and decisions as you go along to help guide the design and implementation.
-In particular the 'Overview' and 'Solution Requirements & Specification' sections should be completed as early as possible*
+In particular the 'Overview' and 'Solution Requirements & Specification' sections should be completed as early as possible.
+The data owner should be closely involved in this procress.*
 * *Italicized text throughout the template is provided as background information to assist in creating the document.
 In the final version of the document, this text must be removed and/or replaced by system-specific information.*
 * Existing chapters or subchapters shall not be deleted.
 If a subchapter is considered irrelevant for the system, this must be specified in the body text of the subchapter.
 * New subchapters can be added as required.
 When doing so, the table of contents must be updated.